 The course involves action.
 You will be donning firefighting gear and fighting real fires in enclosed spaces, practicing CPR, putting on a survival suit, jumping in the water to enter a life raft, as well as righting it after a capsize.
 The four required modules of STCW Basic Training are:

 If you are serious about being a licensed mariner with any intention of pursuing employment in the industry, taking the STCW Basic Training course is an essential element, and the certification will last you for five years.

 No need for confusion, it is a necessary part of your training!

 For the Captains out there, a USCG Merchant Mariner Credential specifies your “capacity” or “rating.”
 The U.S. Coast Guard does not require the STCW Basic Training element for many lower license grades.
-For example, you can earn a 100 GRT Near Coastal Master license without being required to take the STCW Basic Training course.
+For example, you can earn a 100 Ton Master or OUPV (Six-Pack) license without being required to take the STCW Basic Training course.
 But if you haven’t completed the course, you will not be qualified to serve on any seagoing vessel that is subject to STCW regulations.
 Please note, this is most vessels that travel in international waters, seaward of the Boundary Line.

 When you apply for your MMC or renew it, you must request the STCW endorsement and provide evidence of successful course completion.
 And just like your license, the STCW Basic Training certification must be renewed every five years.

 Ken Lannamann has enjoyed a long career as a Captain aboard international super yachts.
-He now lives ashore with his wife (the chef in STCW training pictured here) and is happy to share his experience with Confident Captain.
+He now lives ashore with his wife and is happy to share his experience with Confident Captain.